r-pogo/vade_mecum/Networking_Web/Protocols/HTTP.md

 ![img_1.png](img/img_1.png)

-Scheme: This instructs on what protocol to use for accessing the resource such as HTTP, HTTPS, FTP (File Transfer Protocol).
+`Scheme`: This instructs on what protocol to use for accessing the resource such as HTTP, HTTPS, FTP (File Transfer Protocol).

-User: Some services require authentication to log in, you can put a username and password into the URL to log in.
+`User`: Some services require authentication to log in, you can put a username and password into the URL to log in.

-Host: The domain name or IP address of the server you wish to access.
+`Host`: The domain name or IP address of the server you wish to access.

-Port: The Port that you are going to connect to, usually 80 for HTTP and 443 for HTTPS, but this can be hosted on any port between 1 - 65535.
+`Port`: The Port that you are going to connect to, usually 80 for HTTP and 443 for HTTPS, but this can be hosted on any port between 1 - 65535.

-Path: The file name or location of the resource you are trying to access.
+`Path`: The file name or location of the resource you are trying to access.

-Query String: Extra bits of information that can be sent to the requested path.
+`Query String`: Extra bits of information that can be sent to the requested path.
 For example, /blog?id=1 would tell the blog path that you wish to receive the blog article with the id of 1.

-Fragment: This is a reference to a location on the actual page requested.
+`Fragment`: This is a reference to a location on the actual page requested.
 This is commonly used for pages with long content and can have a certain part of the page directly linked to it, so it is viewable to the user as soon as they access the page

 `Host`: this is the domain which is registered at a domain name service - DNS.
 And this domain points to a dedicated server IP address, somewhere on the web.